ian-IBCIRL/CI-PP3-Battleships/README.md

 * If not using our Heroku deployed environment, you will need your own creds.json to access your own google spreadsheet.
 * Do not edit any of the other files or this code may not deploy properly

-## Bugs fixed
-* fixed pylint warnings about trailing spaces, space after # in comments
-* also fixed pylint error if using space between print command and opening bracket i.e. print ("test") is incorrect - should be print("test") with no space.
-* fixed .gitpod.yml problems by adding the following lines to vscode: extensions: section of .gitpod.yml file
-    - ms-toolsai.jupyter
-    - ms-toolsai.jupyter-keymap
-    - ms-toolsai.jupyter-renderers

 ## Creating the Heroku app

 To create the app, I have added two buildpacks from the _Settings_ tab.
 The ordering is as follows: